miguelgrinberg/react-flask-app/inbox/email_03.md

 `<h1 className="text-3xl text-secondary">{Title}</h1>`

-Text-secondary is a pre-defined css configuration whose colour is mapped in [tailwind.config.js](../tailwind.config.js).
-By storing the colours in the config file, it means that anywhere on the site where we use "text-secondary" will have the same colour.
+Text-secondary is a pre-defined CSS configuration whose colour is mapped in [index.css](../src/index.css).
+By storing the colours in the CSS file, it means that anywhere on the site where we use "text-secondary" will have the same colour.
 We could either change the colour there, or, another way is to try changing:

 `text-secondary`